NSITonline/NSIT-Connect/README.md

 <img src="/../master/screenshots/5.png" width="200"> <img src="/../master/screenshots/6.png" width="200">

 ### 5.Locations
 Locations help you to get around the whole college by providing you with all hotspots that NSITians frequent.
-You can think of it as a Bible of all the places in NSIT and not only that, you can visit that location in a map and check how far you are and how much time it will take you to reach there.
+You can think of it as a Bible of all the places in NSIT and not only that, you can visit that location in a map and also check how far you are and how much time it will take you to reach there.

 <img src="/../master/screenshots/8.png" width="200"> <img src="/../master/screenshots/9.png" width="200">